aku24-training/nf_pipeline_scripts/README.md

 # nf_pipeline_scripts
-Config files for nextflow pipeline setup on VM
+These are config files for nextflow pipeline setup on VM